riteshkarval/Eureka-SMAI-Spring2018-Project/README.md

 Validation and Testing: We can tune the parameters based on the validation set and calculate accuracy on the test data

+Expectations
+1) copy the results in research paper <br>
+2) extend it to Indian movies